chanismile/Paths-Research/README.md

 ![SCREESHOT DECSRIPTION](https://github.com/Elevationacademy/xt-paths-research-ella-chani-z-chani-g-sari-v/blob/master/paths.PNG)

-the filter user can ask for:
+# the filter user can ask for:
-  1.Tracks which passed during certain hours
+* Tracks which passed during certain hours
-  2.Tracks whick passed during certain hours in specific date 3.Tracks which passed in specific area
+* Tracks whick passed during certain hours in specific date
+* Tracks which passed in specific area
-  4.Tracks which passed un cosen areas
+* Tracks which passed un cosen areas

 User can also combine between some of the filters.

+# Runnig

+python view.py

+# Dependencies

+* pandas
+* matplotlib
+* tkinter